 $10 Bitcoin bonus after your first eligible crypto trade

 SoFi Active Investing allows users to buy and sell stocks, options, and ETFs commission-free.
 As its name implies, it's targeted at active investors who want to pick and choose individual securities.
 If you prefer a passive investing approach using a portfolio of index funds, you may want to check out our SoFi Automated Investing review instead.

 SoFi Investing offers both taxable accounts and IRAs (Roth, Traditional, and SEP).
 You can contribution to an IRA up to the IRA contribution limits.

 In addition to providing comission-free brokerage services, SoFi offers some limited investing features.
 For example, you can read explainers on how stocks work, and you can start a watch list of your favorite stocks.

-There’s plenty to love about SoFi Active Investing.
+There’s plenty to love about SoFi Active Investing beyond the fact that it doesn't charge any trade fees.
 Here are a few of the most important benefits of the platform.

 Become a SoFi Member

 SoFi has created a network where membership has a lot of value.
-In particular, SoFi members qualify to attend local meetups (usually in major metro areas across the U.S.) or to get advice from career coaches.
-Most of the perks are geared towards younger people, but the perks can be valuable for the right person.
+Members can attend local meetups (usually in major metro areas across the U.S.) or get advice from career coaches.

 Fractional Share Investing

 One of SoFi's most compelling offer is the ability to buy fractional shares.
 This is great when you are starting out and don't have a lot of money.